Things you will not find at The Farmers Daughter

 So how do you even begin to choose where to visit?
 I tell you what, if you have a surefire way, please let me know.

-The Farmers Daughter is situated not far from the Tweedie offramp.
-Jen Pretorius and Tarryn Wallis own this delightful eatery.
+The Farmers Daughter is situated at Yard 41 in Howick.
+Jen Pretorius (the original Farmers Daughter) owns this delightful eatery.
 So the story is told that the idea started when Jen was in the catering game and she was badgered by clients and friends for a restaurant type setting.
 This constant badgering became a labour of love that is entirely lovely to visit.
-Situated in a road filled with beautiful trees which are currently boasting the best colours of Autumn; when you pull into the parking lot, you will notice there are very few spots open.
+Situated in Howick with an incredible vista down the valley; you will notice there are very few spots open when you pull into the parking lot.
 If you are wise, call and book ahead on the weekend, however maybe during the week, you can perhaps risk arriving without a booking.
 But be warned, you can never be sure.

 After visiting a few times I can tell you what you are not going to find at The Farmers Daughter.